- According to Deloitte Canada, 70% of consumers use some form of digital research before buying insurance.

 Imagine you were looking to purchase a new mobile phone.
-Would you buy the first device you saw on offer from one retailer at any price without knowing all of all its features or comparing it and its cost to other devices available through other retailers?
+Would you buy the first device you saw on offer from one retailer at any price without knowing all its features or comparing it and its cost to other devices available through other retailers?
 Chances are you would not.
 You would likely shop around to see what your options are.

-According to the results of one survey of American drivers, 36% of adults who own a car don’t compare rates or shop around for car insurance at all.
+According to the results of one survey of American drivers, 36% of adults who own a car do not compare rates or shop around for car insurance at all.
 Interestingly, when asked what is top-of-mind when considering which auto policy to buy, 54% of the survey’s respondents say it is the price (their No. 1 priority).

 A report published by Deloitte Canada suggests evolving consumer behaviours, intensifying competition, and disruptive technologies are prompting changes in the private auto insurance industry.
 It finds Canadians who compare insurance quotes online jumped from 23% to 40% between 2008 and 2013.
 Furthermore, the Deloitte study finds: